Alfresco/docs-alfresco/sap/latest/install/index.md

 The SAP Connector capability for Content Services is delivered as a distribution zip file containing repository and Share {% include tooltip.html word="AMP" text="AMP" %} files, server files for the SAP Connector, and third-party license information.

 In these topics you'll install and set up everything you need to run the SAP Connector.
-See [Prerequisites]({% link sap/latest/install/index.md %}#prerequisites) and [Supported Platforms]({% link sap/latest/support/index.md %}) for information on what you require before you start the installation.
+See [Prerequisites]({% link sap/latest/install/index.md %}#prerequisites) and [Supported platforms]({% link sap/latest/support/index.md %}) for information on what you require before you start the installation.

 You can download the Alfresco Content Connector for SAP applications software from [Hyland Community](https://community.hyland.com/){:target="_blank"}.